Biketown: Pricing and fees

 Commissioner Steve Novick speaking at Biketown launch event.
 Other dignitaries, including Mayor Charlie Hales, in background.

 Biketown operates with two payment options for riders.
-A single-ride fare costs $1.00 to unlock a bike and a $0.30 per minute rate is activated until the ride is terminated.
+A single-ride fare costs $1.00 to unlock a bike and a $0.35 per minute rate is activated until the ride is terminated.
 An annual membership of $99 per year includes free unlocks and a rate of $0.15 per minute.

 A fee of $1 is charged for locking a bicycle at a public rack within the system area; a fee of $25 is charged for the doing the same outside of the system area.

 There is a discount program available for low income participants called Biketown for All.
-This program offers free unlocks, $7.00 in ride credit, and is a free annual membership.
+This program offers free unlocks, $10 in monthly ride credits, $0.05 per minutes rides, and is a free annual membership.
 In order to qualify for this program, members must be 16 or older, and can provide proof that their household receives SNAP, FAFSA, OHP, unemployment assistance, affordable housing assistance, utility assistance, or other social services.